 Well after the tropical cyclone passed (which prevented any sailing on launch day) we had four great weeks of summer holidays to sail in.
+(The holiday and the subsequent knuckling back down to study have been the reason for the long delay in posting).

 We’re wrapped with how the boat goes.
 I’m very happy we chose the Navigator.
 And especially glad we had the big race rig.